KEAML-JLU/MetaCDR/README.md

 # Output

-In `out.log`, we show the output during the training process in the `User Cold-start` scenario on the Movie Lens 1M dataset as an example.
+In `out.log`, we show the output during the training process in the `User Cold-start` scenario on the `MovieLens 1M` dataset as an example.
 Due to the influence of random numbers, the evaluating results may be slightly different.